 Science Train on the Moscow Metro

-New British Council's themed train will be launched in Moscow Metro in May 2017.
+New British Council's themed train will be launched in Moscow Metro in autumn 2017.
 Within the framework of the UK-Russia Year of Science and Education it will be decorated with quotes of famous British scientists and illustrations of their key achievements.

 This project will be a step forward in collaboration between the British Council and Moscow Metro that started in May 2016 when the launch of the "Shakespearean passions" train took place.
 Running on Filevskaya line and later on the Arbatsko-Pokrovskaya line, this train has transported more than 8 million passengers.
 The "Shakespearean passions" project received second-place vote in the Afisha’s readers rating, and it was also nominated for some international awards.